Layer-Guided UAV Tracking: Enhancing Efficiency and Occlusion Robustness: Related Work

 \subsection{Coordinate Attention}

 The core idea of attention mechanisms is to simulate the human visual system such that neural networks can adaptively focus on key information of input features while minimizing distractions.
 This approach has become a cornerstone for enhancing the representational capability of deep learning models.
 This mechanism is dedicated to modeling the dependency across channel and spatial feature information more efficiently and accurately.
 The early channel attention module, SENet \cite{hu2018squeeze}, captures global context via global average pooling and generates channel weights by using fully connected layers.
 However, it overlooks the crucial spatial location information.
 To overcome this shortcoming, subsequent achievements such as CBAM \cite{woo2018cbam} obtain the relationship between channel and spatial feature information by introducing hybrid attention mechanisms.
 However, these methods often rely on standard convolutional kernels to aggregate spatial features, which results in a limited capture capability of long-range pixel relationships and increased computational load.
 By resorting to one-dimensional encoding along height and width directions, Coordinate Attention (CA) \cite{hou2021coordinate} offers an elegant solution to capture long-range and cross-channel dependencies while embedding precise position information into the attention maps.
-SAT-Net \cite{wen2025satnet} is aimed at image enhancement tasks, proposing a spatial-channel attention fusion mechanism, and integrating window multi-head self-attention and channel self-attention in parallel.
-Window-based multi-head self-attention models local spatial continuity at a controllable cost, and channel self-attention re-calibrates channel characteristics through global pooling and incentive operations, effectively improving local details and global consistency.
 It should be pointed out that intermediate layers require a significant amount of computational effort for features with high channel dimensions, and the uniform treatment mode of all channels may limit the diversity of learned attention patterns.
 To overcome these challenges, we introduce the GGCA module.
 Its key innovation lies in a grouped structure, which divides input channels into multiple subgroups and performs CA on each subgroup independently.
 This design enables different groups to learn diverse attention features, thereby significantly enhancing the expression ability of the model with very little speed cost.
 Additionally, we aggregate contexts by adopting a dual-path pooling strategy, which combines global average pooling and global max pooling.
 It enables a more comprehensive capture of the statistical representations from feature maps and enhances the robustness to complex visual patterns.
 In occlusion scenarios, the target's visible parts often provide crucial information.
 Global maximum pooling enhances the features of these unobstructed significant areas, while global average pooling provides background context information to helpfully infer the target's occlusion area from a global perspective.
 These complementary characteristics enable the developed model to maintain robust recognition and localization ability even if the target information is incomplete.
 Benefiting from the location-aware advantages of CA as well as the grouped and dual-path design, GGCA achieves feature enhancement while guaranteeing a better balance between effectiveness and computational efficiency.